rlawrenc/cosc_304/labs/lab10/README_Unit13.md

 	Click Apply Changes.

-9. In order to test the authorization scheme, it is necessary to create a new user account.
+9. To test the authorization scheme, creating a new user account is necessary.

  **You must use the Administrator's account for your lab account on iacademy.oracle.com in the assignment:** CA\_A637\_SQL\_Snn\_ADMIN.
-The password is the same: "cHqOR52%".
+The password is the same as you have for your main student account (`See Canvas`).

 	In the Application Express toolbar, click Administration, identified by a user icon with a spanner, then select Manage Users and Groups.